singhvyom/OlympicBasketball/README.md

 - Scrape data from various sources + manual entry
 - Transform by adding additional and advanced stats
 - Load into PostgreSQL database with 8 relational tables
+- All done in Python

 ### Build Backend
-- Flask powered backend with different routes for various queries
+- Flask powered backend with different routes for various DB queries
 - SQLAlchemy for database connection
-- Hosted on Heroku
-    - Heroku Postgres add-on for db
+- Langchain for NLP queries (under Query tab)

 ### Build Frontend
 - Frontend developed in React.js

+### Hosting
+- Backend hosted on Heroku
+    - subdir buildpack used to only use the backend folder
-- Hosted with Netlify
+- Frontend hosted on Netlify
+- appropiate env variables set in both Heroku and Netlify